The Great Lillian Hall

-The Great Lillian Hall is a 2024 American drama television film directed by Michael Cristofer from a screenplay by Elisabeth Seldes-Annacone.
+The Great Lillian Hall is a 2024 American drama television film directed by Michael Cristofer and written by Elisabeth Seldes Annacone.
 The film stars Jessica Lange, Kathy Bates, Lily Rabe, Jesse Williams, and Pierce Brosnan.
 It premiered on HBO on May 31, 2024.
-The film is loosely inspired by American stage actress Marian Seldes, who was the aunt of screenwriter Elisabeth Seldes Annacone.
+The film is loosely inspired by American stage actress Marian Seldes, who was the screenwriter's aunt.